dogrdon/dogrdon.github.io/_posts/2016-03-28-json_stream_jq.markdown

 }
 {% endhighlight %}

-If I wanted to get all of the titles only from that request, I might use:
+If I wanted to get only the titles from that request, I might use:

 {% highlight shell %}
 curl 'http://api.dp.la/v2/items?q=computers&api_key=[API KEY HERE]' | jq '.docs[].sourceResource.title'`